 Respect for Human Rights

-Policies Related to Respect for Human Rights
+Policies and Initiatives Related to Respect for Human Rights

 Adhering to the Universal Declaration of Human Rights, ILOʼs Core Labour Standards, and the UN Global Compact